Colony

 The term "informal colony" is used by some historians to describe a country which is under the de facto control of another state, although this description is often contentious.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Colony" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Colony" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools